-- Conceptual frameworks based on appropriate theories of language development and proficiency and of various forms of disabilities will be needed to build inclusive assessments. - A greater commitment to financial and human resources will be needed to develop, administer, and interpret performance on relevant tasks.
+- Conceptual frameworks based on appropriate theories of language development and proficiency and of various forms of disabilities will be needed to build inclusive assessments. - A greater commitment to financial and human resources will be needed to develop and administer tasks and to interpret performance on tasks.